Featured image source: Babar Beer – G Facebook page

 Mugs 12 Praça de Lobo de Ávila, Macau, +853 2897 3022, www.facebook.com/mugstalk

 Food Truck Company

-Open until 10:00pm on weekdays and until 3:00am on weekends, it usually attracts a fun and laid-back foreign crowd who enjoys meeting friends and knocking back some beers without the casino lights in their eyes.
+Open till late on Friday and Saturday, it usually attracts a fun and laid-back foreign crowd who enjoys meeting friends and knocking back some beers without the casino lights in their eyes.
 Tucked away in the old Macau peninsula area, it has the greatest and most authentic beef sandwiches in Macau!
 For more updates, check their Facebook page here.

 Agora – Taproom

 With lots of food and booze on offer and promotions during sports seasons, it is the perfect place to hang out with friends or watch a soccer match.
 It can be quite difficult to find a place in Macau to watch sports on TV while drinking and this might just be the perfect bar!
 Besides homemade cocktails, they also serve craft beers and less known ones, like a mix of beer with milk and pineapple!
 Check for more information here, including schedules for the next game showings.

 Opening hours: 6:00pm–5:00am

 Agora – Taproom 45 Rua de Madrid, Wan Yu Villas, Macau, +853 2875 7243, www.facebook.com/agorataproom